Antelope Valley College Dreamers Center

 - Yes, you can go to any college or university in California, if you meet the admissions requirements.

-- You cannot be denied admission based on your immigration status to any state schools in California.
+- You cannot be denied admission based on your immigration status to any state school in California.

 - You can pay in-state tuition if you meet the criteria for state law AB 540.